Southern Lake Huron Pilot Project

 About the project

-The Southern Lake Huron Integrated Resource Planning (IRP) pilot project area is unique in that most of the system is already equipped with meter reading technology that allows for data to be collected from customer’ meters, providing feedback on peak hour demand.
+The Ontario Energy Board directed Enbridge Gas to implement pilots to understand and evaluate how Integrated Resource Planning (IRP) can be implemented to avoid, delay or reduce facility projects.
+Enbridge Gas is executing a pilot project for homes and businesses of Enbridge Gas customers within the City of Sarnia and the Village of Point Edward in the County of Lambton.
+The pilot project area is unique because most of the project area is already equipped with meter reading technology that allows for data to be collected from customer’ meters, providing feedback on peak hour demand.

-The pilot's purpose is to test and better understand the impacts that enhanced targeted energy efficiency (ETEE) and demand response have on reducing the natural gas system’s peak period demand.
+The pilot aims to better understand the impacts that enhanced targeted energy efficiency (ETEE) and demand response (DR) Integrated Resource Planning alternatives (IRPA) have on reducing the natural gas system’s peak period demand.
+Participation in the pilot programs will provide Enbridge Gas with the data and insight that can inform future system planning.

 ETEE involves offering targeted energy efficiency residential and commercial programs that support a reduction in peak period natural gas demand.
-While traditional energy efficiency programs have been in place for some time, using them to reduce peak demand requires more investigation.
-This pilot also aims to better understand how to design, deploy and evaluate ETEE programs.

 The demand response program will provide residential customers, with natural gas central heating systems controlled by an eligible Wi-Fi-connected smart thermostat, with an incentive to enroll to allow their smart thermostat to be set back a few degrees by Enbridge Gas during peak demand response events in the winter heating season.